A Good Man

 Chapter 5: Something in Common

-Clarissa re-joined Grace and Emily for lunch on Wednesday and Thursday but she made a point of walking with me to English Lit and Maths where we sat next to each other and helped each other with the work.
-This was actually a better arrangement for me than sitting with Kelly (in English) or Billy (in Maths) because Clarissa was much more at my level academically—which, I’ll be honest, surprised me.
-I mean, I’m not top of the class or anything but I’m way ahead of Kelly and Billy.
-And Kevin for that matter, but we didn’t share any classes.
-And while I knew Clarissa wasn’t as dumb as most people assumed, I didn’t realise just how bright she was.
-It was certainly a new experience for me to be corrected during a maths lesson than be the one doing the correcting.
+I’ll be honest, that surprised me.
+I mean, I’m not top of the class or anything, but I’m way ahead of Kelly and Billy.
+And Kevin, for that matter, though we didn’t share any classes.
+And while I knew Clarissa wasn’t as dumb as most people assumed, I didn’t realise just how clever she was.
+It was certainly a new experience for me to be corrected during a maths lesson rather than being the one doing the correcting.

-Honestly, if you’d have said to me on Monday morning that by Thursday afternoon I’d have accepted Clarissa as a friend and would be as comfortable around her as any of my other friends, I’d have called for the men in white coats to come and get you.
-But, by the end of Thursday afternoon’s English class, we were chatting like we’d been friends forever as we walked back to the lockers in the common room to get our things.
+Honestly, though, if you had told me on Monday morning that by Thursday afternoon, I would not only have accepted Clarissa as a friend but would also feel as comfortable around her as I felt with any of my other friends, I would have called for the men in white coats to come and take you away.
+We were chatting as if we’d been friends forever as we walked back to our lockers in the Common Room to collect our things at the end of the day after Thursday afternoon’s English class.

 “Do you want a lift home?” she asked as I took my coat out of my locker.